leontoeides/indicium/README.md

 While `indicium` was made with web apps in mind, it is an in-memory search and it does not scale indefinitely or to Facebook or Google size.
-Even in such an environment, it would still be a convenient way of searching large static lists (such as currencies, languages, countries, etc.) It's also great for applications where there is an anticipated scale limit (i.e. searching a list of company assets, list of users in a corporate intranet, etc.)
+Even in such an environment, it would still be a convenient way of searching large lists (such as currencies, languages, countries, etc.) It's also great for applications where there is an anticipated scale limit (i.e. searching a list of company assets, list of users in a corporate intranet, etc.)

 Indicium easily can handle 100,000's records without breaking a sweat.
 This crate is primarily limited by available memory.
 However, depending on the nature